Armed Forces Covenant Fund Trust - Tackling Loneliness Programme

 How To Apply

 There will be one application round in 2020.
-Applications must be submitted by the deadline of 9 October 2020 (12 noon).
+Applications must be submitted by the extended deadline of 30th October 2020 (12 noon).

 Applications are made via the online application portal on the Armed Forces Covenant Fund Trust website.
 Decisions are expected to be communicated by the end of February 2021.